omniformation/omniformation/README.md

 Things I currently enjoy more than I should:

-- Systems Design and Interaction
+- Systems Design, Interaction and Patterns.
-- Design Patterns
-- API Design and Consumation
+- API Design and Consumation.
-- Fresh Air 😉
+- Fresh Air 😉.

 Technologies I am proficient with: